-40 Final Expense Insurance Marketing Ideas You Can Steal This Week
+40 Content Ideas for Final Expense Agents You Can Steal This Week

 Most “marketing ideas” lists for agents are filler.
-This one is a working swipe-file: 40 final expense insurance marketing ideas you can run this week, grouped by job, each tied to why it moves a number — leads, booked calls, or cost per acquired sale.
+This one is a working swipe file: 40 content ideas for final expense agents you can run this week, grouped by job, each tied to why it moves a number — leads, booked calls, or cost per acquired sale.

-For context on what “working” looks like, our own book runs around $7.40 cost per lead, a roughly 1-in-6 agent close rate, 48,210 leads over the trailing 12 months across 17 live campaigns.
-Those numbers are the yardstick: an idea earns a place in rotation only if it lowers cost per lead or lifts close rate.
+For context on what “working” looks like, we run our own final-expense and senior-market lead operation, so these ideas are measured against live campaigns, not theory.
+The rule that never changes: an idea earns a place in rotation only if it lowers cost per lead or lifts close rate.

 How to use this list (so it isn’t just busywork)